Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

 If the referent is a function proxy, return an empty array.

-If the referent uses destructuring parameters, then the array's elements reflect the structure of the parameters.
-For example, if the referent is a function declared in this way:
+If the function uses destructuring parameters, the corresponding array elements are `undefined`.
+For example, if the referent is a function declared in this
+way:

 ```js
 function f(a, [b, c], {d, e:f}) { ... }